 Procedures and requirements for meeting the 2011 NHMRC standard for clinical practice guidelines

-The 2011 NHMRC Standard will apply to all guidelines seeking NHMRC approval that commenced development after 1 January 2011.
+The 2011 NHMRC Standard applies to all guidelines seeking NHMRC approval.

 Resources for Guideline Developers